JacksonAllen01/media-analyzer/README.md

 A forensic media analysis tool built for law enforcement investigations.
 100% local.
 No data ever leaves the machine.

-Developed as a capstone project in partnership with the **Williamson County District Attorney's Office** (Georgetown, TX).

 ---

 ## What It Does